Jia Yinghua: Early life

-Jia Yinghua, a native of Beijing, grew up in Dongsi lane (hutong) 9th, a neighbourhood known for its number of famous residents.
+Jia Yinghua, a native of Beijing, grew up in Dongsi lane (hutong胡同) 9th, a neighbourhood known for its number of famous residents.

-The old residence of Mei Lanfang lies in lane 9th where the love story between Mei and Meng took place.
+The old residence of Mei Lanfang 梅兰芳 lies in lane 9th where the love story between Mei and Meng took place.
 After the college student who kidnapped Mei was beheaded, his head was hung on the electricity pole at the entrance of the Hutong.
-The lane 8th has old residences of Zhu Qiling (朱啟鈴), an acting Premier of the Republic of China, Ye Shengtao, Zhang Shizhao, Tang Shengming (唐生明), Zhu Haibei (朱海北), an aunt of Puyi, and Zhu Yifan, a teacher of Puyi.
+The lane 8th has old residences of Zhu Qiling (朱啟鈴), an acting Premier of the Republic of China, Ye Shengtao叶圣陶， Zhang Shizhao章士钊, Tang Shengming (唐生明), Zhu Haibei (朱海北), an aunt of Puyi, and Zhu Yifan, a teacher of Puyi.
 The lane 7th has the old residence of Feng Deying (馮德英), the author of Bitter Cauliflower, and Zhang Ting (Puyi sent him to study overseas in Japan) also lived here once.
 The famous writer Hao Ran lived in lane 10th, and next to this was a small temple where a eunuch was residing.
 When Jia was still a kid, he always saw an old eunuch who was running the Ruixingcheng Oil & Salt Shop telling royal palace stories, sitting on the steps.

-After entering junior high school, Jia Yinghua learned that one of his classmates had a neighbor named Yu Rongling who was a former female court official of Empress Dowager Cixi.
+After entering junior high school, Jia Yinghua learned that one of his classmates had a neighbor named Yu Rongling who was a former female court official of Empress Dowager Cixi 慈禧太后.
 As Jia once attended a learning group in that courtyard, he could still remember that Rongling had pretty pale skin, white hair but looked young and fairly glamorous.
 When the Cultural Revolution started, Jia was in junior high school.
-One day, he found a manuscript of From Emperor to Citizen: The Autobiography of Aisin-Gioro Puyi in the Red Guards' Headquarters in Gulou, and spent the night reading it, and surprised himself that the world had such an interesting story, In 1967, Puyi died and his widow Li Shuxian moved into the Dongsi lane 8th.
+One day, he found a manuscript of From Emperor to Citizen: The Autobiography of Aisin-Gioro Puyi in the Red Guards' Headquarters in Gulou, and spent the night reading it, and surprised himself that the world had such an interesting story, In 1967, Puyi 溥仪 died and his widow Li Shuxian moved into the Dongsi lane 8th.
 At that time, she had no contact with other neighbors but established quite a good relationship with Jia's mother.
 In his twenties, Jia had a break at home due to nephritis.
 At that moment, Li Shuxian was working in Guang'anmen Traditional Chinese Medicine Hospital, and often took him with her to take the earliest bus to her hospital to see a doctor.